ibm-cloud-docs/containers/cs_app.md

         ```
         {: screen}

         If you created an app affinity rule based on another factor, get that value instead.
-For example, to verify that the app pod deployed to a worker nodes on a specific VLAN, view the VLAN that the worker node is on by running `ibmcloud ks worker-get <cluster_name_or_ID> <worker_ID>`.
+For example, to verify that the app pod deployed to a worker nodes on a specific VLAN, view the VLAN that the worker node is on by running `ibmcloud ks worker-get --cluster <cluster_name_or_ID> --worker <worker_ID>`.
         {: tip}

     4. In the output, verify that the worker node with the private IP address that you identified in the previous step is deployed in this worker pool.